DerGuru/The-Resonant/New Chapters/Part1/P1-01_Resonance.md

 Stars shone dimly through the haze above the city lights, their distant, cold brilliance oddly comforting.
 He took another deep breath, closing his eyes.

-And there—just for a moment—he heard it.
+And there - just for a moment - he heard it.
 Clearly this time, though still faint:

 A single, resonant tone.
 Pure, perfectly pitched, and resonating inside him in a way that had nothing to do with his ears.